-For the specific example of Legendre polynomial reconstructions from Fourier samples, this approach has also been recently considered in [32].
-Therein, the estimate $m = \mathcal{O}(n^2)$ was derived, along with bounds for the error.
+The specific instance of Legendre polynomial reconstructions from Fourier samples using m > n has also been considered in [47].
+Therein, the estimate $m = O(n^2)$ was derived, along with bounds for the error.
 Naturally, this problem is just one specific example of our general framework.
-However, within this context, our work improves and extends the results of [32] in the following ways:
+However, within this context, our work improves and extends the results of [47] in the following ways: